crypto101/book/stream-ciphers.rst

 Description
 ~~~~~~~~~~~

-A stream cipher is a symmetric-key encryption algorithm that encrypts a
+A :term:`stream cipher` is a :term:`symmetric-key encryption` algorithm that encrypts a
 stream of bits.
 Ideally, that stream could be as long as we'd like;
-real-world stream ciphers have limits, but they are normally
+real-world :term:`stream cipher`\s have limits, but they are normally
 sufficiently large that they don't pose a practical problem.

 .. _ECB mode: